Introduction to Destination Stewardship:

-Earlier, we discussed about the huge variance of demand and supply that have been observed in destinations over the years.
-With the increase of expendable income in the middle-class segment and availability of flexible financing options, travel has become affordable over the years.
-In addition to leisure travel, the hybrid working model has enabled people to go on staycations, relocating to different places and making new destinations their home.
-A connected ecosystem to monitor incoming visitors from different sources not only supplies a cushion to the delicate supply chains but also allows the communities, public sector and private sector to take a pre-emptive approach on the management of destination activities.
+A connected ecosystem to monitor incoming visitors from different sources not only supplies a cushion to the delicate supply chains but also allows the communities, public sector and private sector to take a pre-emptive approach to the management of destination activities.

-While we see the massive IT systems above that impact a destination management on a large scale, several Govt. authorities have identified breakthrough utilization of IT systems in management of destinations.
+While we see the massive IT systems above that impact destination management on a large scale, several Govt. authorities have identified breakthrough utilization of IT systems in the management of destinations.

-- Kypseli Neighbourhood in Athens adopted a collaborative method to engage with the aging residents of the region and inviting businesses, communities, and youth to reinstate the demand for the place.
+- Kypseli Neighbourhood in Athens adopted a collaborative method to engage with the ageing residents of the region and invite businesses, communities, and youth to reinstate the demand for the place.

-- Hawai Tourism took a new step toward regenerative tourism by shifting from “me-tourism” to “we-tourism” that considers a holistic approach of involving communities in shaping the experiences of visitors with sensitivity towards local culture.
+- Hawai Tourism took a new step toward regenerative tourism by shifting from “me-tourism” to “we-tourism” which considers a holistic approach to involving communities in shaping the experiences of visitors with sensitivity towards local culture.

-- LA city Master Plan for tourism pushes the businesses, communities and local authorities to work with standards and regulation bodies to move towards Low-Carbon, green-energy future.
+- LA City Master Plan for tourism pushes the businesses, communities and local authorities to work with standards and regulatory bodies to move towards Low-Carbon, green-energy future.

 The crucial part

-With the world moving towards a responsible approach of tourism, the business have redirected their views toward establishing a feedback system that involves all stakeholders and generates activities for businesses, visitors, communities and authorities to adhere to.
-It becomes utmost important to go through several stages of this exercise.
+With the world moving towards a responsible approach to tourism, the business has redirected its views toward establishing a feedback system that involves all stakeholders and generates activities for businesses, visitors, communities and authorities to adhere to.
+It becomes of utmost importance to go through several stages of this exercise.

 There are various facets of involvement to be kept in mind while approaching the plan of destination stewardship.